Nazeim/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 # Waves Node in Docker

-The easiest way to **run a Waves Node** is by means of **Waves Docker container**.
+The easiest way to run Waves Node is by means of **Waves Docker container**.
 It requires just **one command** to enable everything or to change the settings of your node.

 ## Prerequisites

 You need to install the latest version of Docker.

-Please, follow installation steps described on the [Docker](https://docs.docker.com/engine/installation/) website.
+Please, follow the installation steps described on the [Docker](https://docs.docker.com/engine/installation/) website.

 ## About the image

-* The Docker image contains scripts and configs to run Waves Node from **Version 0.13.0 **for Testnet, Mainnet or custom networks.
+* The Docker image contains scripts and configs to run Waves Node from **Version 0.13.0** for Testnet, Mainnet or custom networks.
 * The image is focused on fast and convenient deployment of Waves Node.
 * The container downloads and runs `.jar` file along with configuration files from the [releases section](https://github.com/wavesplatform/Waves/releases).